Those shiny, lovely gel nails are not just for the rich and famous, movie stars, musicians, elite sportspeople, models, and beauticians.

 The other choice is acrylic nails, which are slightly cheaper, but if you want a French tip manicure then you will need gel.

-Now before we get into the supplies you`ll need, it`s worth mentioning that an initial investment it will pay off over several times because supplies like cuticle remover or Naildryer are a one-time investment.
+Now before we get into the supplies you`ll need, it`s worth mentioning that an initial investment it will pay off several times over because supplies like nail clippers, orange stick, buffing block, led lamp, cuticle remover, nail lamp, or Naildryer are a one-time investment.

 Why French tips nails?

-Simply because they’re easy and because they go with all your outfits.
+Simply because they’re easy and because they go with all your outfits and any occasion.

 If you choose red for your nails, and then want to wear a blue outfit – well you see what I mean.

-French tips are a safe color in my opinion and, you can`t go wrong with them.
+French manicure is a safe color in my opinion and, you can`t go wrong with them.

 Supplies You Need For Gel Nails At Home

-These are in no specific order as I`d not want you thinking you need one more than the other so I listed everything (BUT ALL) at random.
+These are in no specific order as I`d not want you to think you need one more than the other so I listed everything (BUT ALL) at random.

 This is a one-time investment.MelodySusie Portable UV LED Nail Lamp has over ten thousand positive customer reviews, it`s portable and compact you can travel with it anytime.